My Philosophy Statement as a Facilitator for Learning

 Teaching Goals and Implementation

 I define my key role as a Lecturer as that of inculcating curiosity in learning the various concepts and techniques.
 To facilitate this, I will keep my classes interactive.
 I will also introduce discussion sessions that may incorporate different learning and teaching styles such as group discussions, personal lecture reflections, and practical lab sessions.
-I would also invite industry partners to come and interact with my students for them to have an appreciation of what it is like out there in the industry and orient them to the WIL assessment expectations as their course is one of the key aspects that have to be demonstrated practically in industry.
+I would also invite industry partners to come and interact with my students for them to have an appreciation of what it is like out there in the industry and orient them to the Work Integrated Learning (WIL) assessment expectations as their course is one of the key aspects that have to be demonstrated practically in industry.

 My approach to the whole learning process is guided by the philosophy that, students are ultimately responsible for their own learning.
 As a Lecturer, I have a responsibility to help my students gain an understanding of the material and applications of that material practically.
 If I can teach my students how to discover answers on their own, I would have given them capabilities, they can use well past the end of a particular course and skills that will be valuable in their future professional development.
 I would rather teach them how to fish rather than giving them the fish.